Welcome to Preacher on the Plaza!

 I’ve been at this blogging thing since before blogging was cool (2006) and I’m glad we found each other here.

-I struggled with miscarriage, infertility, and adoption loss for many years and wrote a memoir about it called Birthed.
+I’m an author who believes in telling vulnerable stories.
+For 8 years I struggled with miscarriage, infertility, and adoption loss for many years and wrote a memoir about it called Birthed.

 I’m a mother to one particular little girl and to other adopted kids all over the world through the foundation I started called Our Courageous Kids.